 ACES Interest Networks

 ACES Interest Networks provide a mechanism for ACES members with common professional interests to share ideas, information, research, and to engage in project collaboration with other interest network members.
 Membership in any Interest Network is open to all ACES members.
-If you are interested in joining an interest network, contact the Interest Network Chair.
+If you are interested in joining an interest network, you can do so through your member profile or contact Member Services at memberservices@acesonline.net and ask to be added to any interest networks you’d like to join.

 Advocacy Interest Network